osquery/osquery/docs/wiki/introduction/sql.md

 Welcome to the osquery shell.
 Please explore your OS!
 You are connected to a transient 'in-memory' virtual database.

 .all [TABLE]     Select all from a table
-.bail ON|OFF       Stop after hitting an error; default OFF .echo ON|OFF       Turn command echo on or off
+.bail ON|OFF     Stop after hitting an error
+.connect PATH    Connect to an osquery extension socket .disconnect      Disconnect from a connected extension socket .echo ON|OFF     Turn command echo on or off
 [...]
 osquery>
 ```